Martin Bryant (programmer): Computer chess

 Bryant started developing his first chess program – later named White Knight – in 1976.
 This program won the European Microcomputer Chess Championship in 1983, and was commercially released, in two versions (Mk 11 and Mk 12) for the BBC Micro and Acorn Electron in the early 1980s.
 White Knight featured a then-novel display of principal variation – called "Best line" – that would become commonplace in computer chess.

 Bryant used White Knight as a basis for development of Colossus Chess (1983), a chess-playing program that was published for a large number of home computer platforms in the 1980s, and was later ported to Atari ST, Amiga and IBM PC as Colossus Chess X. Colossus Chess sold well and was well-received, being described by the Zzap!64 magazine in 1985 as "THE best chess implementation yet to hit the 64, and indeed possibly any home micro".

 Bryant later released several versions of his Colossus chess engine conforming to the UCI standard.
-The latest version was released in 2021 as Colossus 2021a.
+The latest version was released in 2025 as Colossus 2025a.

 Computer draughts

 After chess, Bryant's interests turned to computer draughts (checkers).
 His program, Colossus Draughts, won the West of England championship in June 1990, thus becoming the first draughts program to win a human tournament.
 In August of the same year it won the gold medal at the 2nd Computer Olympiad, beating Chinook, a strong Canadian program, into second place.

 Chinook's developers, headed by Jonathan Schaeffer, recognised Colossus' opening book as its major strength; it contained 40,000 positions compared to Chinooks 4,500, and relied on Bryant's research that had found flaws in the established draughts literature.
 In 1993, an agreement was made to trade Colossus' opening book for the Chinook's six-piece databases; Bryant also accepted the offer to join the Chinook development team.
 In August 1994, Chinook played a match against World Champion Marion Tinsley and world number two Don Lafferty (after Tinsley's withdrawal due to illness), earning the title of Man-Machine World Champion.

-Bryant continued work on Colossus Draughts in the early 1990s, and in 1995 released an updated commercial version called Colossus '95, as well as draughts database programs DraughtsBase and DraughtsBase 2.
+Bryant continued work on Colossus Draughts in the early 1990s, and in 1995, released an updated commercial version called Colossus '95, as well as draughts database programs DraughtsBase and DraughtsBase 2.

-Bryant lives in the Manchester area and retired in 2020.